acend/cilium-basics-training/content/en/docs/06/_index.md

 {{% /alert %}}

-In grafana browse to the dasboard `Hubble Metrics`.
+In grafana browse to the dashboard `Hubble Metrics`.
 You should see now data in more graphs.
 Check the graphs `Drop Reason`, `Forwarded vs Dropped` and `Top 10 Source Pods with Denied Packets`.
 You should find the pods from our simple application there.

 Let's now selectively re-allow traffic again, but only from frontend to backend.